oscar7447/ml_pipelines/README.md

 Unit tests are provided in the test file These tests cover various aspects of the API, including single and batch inference and model training.
 Tests run inside docker container:
 ![alt text](files/images/image-13.png)

-## Code architecture

-The pipelines were design using a layered architecture and dependecy injection to build the application services.
-Also design patterns were used like the factory pattern to be able to have a multi model application.